Using AAII Portfolios

 AAII’s Model Shadow Stock Portfolio is not intended to be an advisory service in the usual sense of that term—it is not intended to be a list of individual stock recommendations.
 Instead, the model portfolio serves to show you how to use a value-oriented approach to select micro-cap stocks in an effort to build your own Shadow Stock Portfolio.
 Profitable micro-cap investing requires extra care.
 The portfolio construction and monitoring rules were developed over the years to minimize real-world costs and maximize profits.

-In the pages of the AAII Journal, we provide quarterly commentary on the Model Shadow Stock Portfolio (ours has been running for over 19 years) and provide suggestions on how you can vary our approach to build a portfolio suitable for your own specific needs.
-At our website (www.aaii.com/stockportfolio), we present the detailed rules for building and managing a Shadow Stock Portfolio as well as a monthly list of stocks that meet the criteria for inclusion.
+In the pages of the AAII Journal, we provide quarterly commentary on the Model Shadow Stock Portfolio (ours has been running for 20 years) and provide suggestions on how you can vary our approach to build a portfolio suitable for your own specific needs.
+At www.aaii.com/stockportfolio, we present the detailed rules for building and managing a Shadow Stock Portfolio as well as a monthly list of stocks that meet the criteria for inclusion.

 Ongoing performance of AAII’s Model Shadow Stock Portfolio is tracked online, but keep in mind that a portfolio can be built by simply following the investment moves outlined in the AAII Model Shadow Stock Portfolio columns found quarterly in the AAII Journal.